Sottti/AndroidAppTemplate/README.md

 * **Dynamic system theming:** The `presentation` layer streams system theme and contrast updates, maps them through the `data/system-features` module, and applies them across the Compose UI while synchronizing system bars for a fully adaptive experience.
+* **Offline-first paging:** The `data:items` module layers Room DAOs, Paging 3, and a `RemoteMediator` on top of the Ktor client so item feeds stay cached and transparently refresh whenever the network is available.
 * **Navigation infrastructure:** A dedicated Compose Navigation 3 stack coordinates screen changes via a `NavigationManager`, with `Navigator` components observing command channels and handling saveable state, back stack pops, and simultaneous navigation requests.
 * **Snapshot tooling:** The `presentation` module includes a Paparazzi test toolkit featuring a custom Pixel 10 Pro XL device profile and helpers that generate day/night parameter sets for rich screenshot coverage.
+* **Preview ergonomics:** `presentation:previews` packages reusable Compose `@Preview` annotations so feature teams can opt into consistent device sizes, light/dark themes, and dynamic color toggles without re-declaring boilerplate in every screen file.
 * **Coroutine utilities:** The `utils` module ships reusable coroutine extensions such as `stateInWhileSubscribed` and `observeConfigurationChanges` for concise and lifecycle-aware state management in ViewModels.